dusty-nv/jetson-inference/docs/imagenet-console-2.md

 - optional path to output image  (`jpg, png, tga, bmp`)
 - optional `--network` flag which changes the classification model being used (the default network is GoogleNet).

-There are additional command line parameters available for loading custom models.
+Note that there are additional command line parameters available for loading custom models.
 Launch the application with the `--help` flag to recieve more info about using them, or see the [`Examples`](../README.md#Examples) readme.

-Here are a couple examples of running the program in Python or C++:
+Here are a couple examples of running the program in C++ or Python:

 #### C++
 ``` bash